electrototo/blog/content/blog/serverless-prometheus-blackbox-exporter-1/index.md

 We will start with a simple lambda that is defined on CDK.
 For that we have to ensure a couple of things:
 1. The runtime must be Amazon Linux 2, and not a managed environment such as node, or python.
 2. The architecture of the lambda must be x86_64, as the binary we will be downloading will be compiled for that architecture.
-3. We need to find a way (by using CDK's `Code.fromCustomCommad()` method) to bootstrap the environment at synth with the appropriate binaries and lambda entrypoint.
+3. We need to find a way (by using CDK's `Code.fromCustomCommand()` method) to bootstrap the environment at synth with the appropriate binaries and lambda entrypoint.

 _[lib/aws-lambda-blackbox-exporter-stack.ts](https://github.com/electrototo/aws-lambda-blackbox-exporter/blob/master/lib/aws-lambda-blackbox-exporter-stack.ts)_
 ```ts